open-mmlab/mmselfsup/docs/en/advanced_guides/models.md

 ## Construct algorithms from sub-modules

-Just as shown in above table, each algorithm is a combination of backbone, neck, head, loss, and memories.
+Just as shown in above table, each algorithm is a combination of backbone, neck, head, loss and memories.
 You are free to use these existing modules to build your own algorithms.
-If there are some customized modules, you should follow [add_modules](./add_modules.md)
+If some customized modules are required, you should follow [add_modules](./add_modules.md) to meet your own need.
 MMSelfSup provides a base model, called `BaseModel`, and all algorithms should inherit this base model.
 And all sub-modules, except for memories, will be built in the base model, during the initialization of each algorithm.
 Memories will be built in the `__init__` of each specific algorithm.
 And loss will be built when building the head.